colejd/OculusEye/README.md

 #Build Instructions
 You will need to download the [OpenFrameworks 64-bit OSX branch](https://github.com/NickHardeman/openframeworks_osx_64).
 The project file goes in the same directory as any other OpenFrameworks project (openframeworks_osx_64/apps/myApps/).
 Open the XCode project and build the "OculusEye Release" scheme.
 The result will be placed in the /bin directory at the root folder of the project.

-Everything in the /resources directory will be copied into /bin/data.
+Everything in the /data directory will be copied into /bin/data.

 ___

+#License
+This program is licensed under the MIT License.
+See [the license](LICENSE.txt) for more.

 #Credits
 This project was created with [OpenFrameworks 64-bit OSX branch](https://github.com/NickHardeman/openframeworks_osx_64) using: